rdinizcal/bsn_Seams2019/README.md

 ### Prerequesites

 You must have OpenDaVINCI version v4.16.0 installed to run the prototype.
-The * framework * can be found in the repository: https://github.com/se-research/OpenDaVINCI, where there are various operating systems.
+The tool can be found in the repository: https://github.com/se-research/OpenDaVINCI, where there are various operating systems.
 Link to the precompiled package: https://github.com/se-research/OpenDaVINCI/blob/master/docs/installation.pre-compiled.rst

 ### Compiling